-A few friends and I are teaming up to talk about Guided Reading by sharing different strategies to help you help your students be successful.
+Today I want to talk about Guided Reading by sharing different strategies to help you help your students be more successful readers.

 In my Life Skills classroom, I have 7 students and I have 3 different reading groups.
 I have a nonverbal reading group who is focusing on Core Vocabulary using communication boards, a reading group on a DRA Level A, and a reading group on a DRA Level F.